meilisearch/documentation/reference/features/configuration.md

 ## Configuring an instance with environment variables

 Environment variables are always identical to the command-line flags, but prepended with `MEILI_` and written in uppercase.
+Some options (e.g. `--import-snapshots`) are not available as environment variables.

 ```bash
 export MEILI_DB_PATH=./meilifiles